It’s Time To Stop Blaming Individuals For Climate Change & Start Calling Out The Real Culprits

 Anti-immigration policies deny the reality that a great climate migration has already begun, as well as the cause of it.
 “Why is it that people are moving in the first place?
 They're moving because of the fossil fuel industry and companies in the Global North who’ve made conditions in the Global South even worse,” says Yakupitiyage.

 Of course, transforming political ideology and holding corporate power accountable isn’t easy.
 In 1993, 30,000 locals of Lago Agrio, Ecuador filed a landmark class-action suit against Chevron, accusing the company of dumping 18 billion gallons of wastewater and 17 billion gallons of oil into their community.
-An Ecuadorian court ordered Chevron to pay USD $18 billion to the plaintiffs in 2011, later reduced to $9.5 billion.
+An Ecuadorian court ordered Chevron to pay $18 billion to the plaintiffs in 2011, later reduced to $9.5 billion.
 That same year, Chevron filed a fraud case against Steven Donziger, a lawyer representing the plaintiffs, claiming he had bribed the judge.
 According to documents obtained by The Intercept, Chevron sought to demonize Donziger.
-He was found guilty, disbarred, his bank accounts have been frozen, and he was put under house arrest in August 2019.
+He was charged with criminal contempt for refusing to hand over his electronic devices, he's been disbarred, his bank accounts have been frozen, and he was put under house arrest in August 2019.
 Since the class-action suit, Chevron has withdrawn all its business from Ecuador, which has made it difficult for the plaintiffs to collect on the $9.5 billion.

 Advertisement